awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 Welcome to the new and improved launch experience—a quicker and easier way to launch an instance\.

+We're in the process of rolling out the new launch instance wizard\.
+If it's not available in your currently selected Region, you can select a different Region to check if it's available there\.

 **Current improvements**
 + **Single page layout with summary side panel**